nishihatapalmer/byteseek/syntaxv3.md

 ### Zero to many repeats

 To specify that something repeats from zero to many times, you can write {0,*}.
-Since this is such a common requirement, this can be replaced by a single * appended to the element to repeat *:
+Since this is such a common requirement, this can be replaced by a single * appended to the element to repeat:
 ```
   00*                                     # zero to many 0x00
   'green bottle'*                         # zero to many green bottles.